 - Total Maximum Daily Loads (TMDL) for Mercury & Methylmercury

-- Integrated Regional Water Management advocating that Tribes participate in the governance structure of regional IRWMs and are able to receive funding for IRWM projects
+- Integrated Regional Water Management advocating that Tribes take part in the governance structure of regional IRWMs and can receive funding for IRWM projects.

 North Coast Resource Partnership

 CIEA is the Tribal Engagement Coordinator for the North Coast Resource Partnership (NCRP).

 We held the NCRP Tribal Representatives Voting meeting on August 27, 2015 at the offices of the Hopland Band of Pomo Indians and they filled all South District Positions.
 Congratulations to our new Tribal Representatives in the South District:

 On January 13, DWR announced the Final Funding Awards for the remaining Proposition 84 IRWM grant funds which includes full funding for the NCRP 2015 IRWM Project Grant Application that we submitted to DWR in early August.
 The $11 M Proposal contains 25 high-priority projects that benefit North Coast economically disadvantaged communities and includes 8 projects that benefit Tribes and 13 that implement the State’s Human Right to Water policy.

 To learn more about the North Coast IRWMP visit the NCRP website: http://www.northcoastirwmp.net/

 CIEA also provides updates on upcoming opportunities and is supportive of regional strategy meetings.
 Every other month CIEA facilitates a Tribal only Northern California water strategy meeting.
 We provide this information directly to Tribal representatives, on this website, on Facebook, Twitter and through our bi-annual newsletters.
 We coordinate several strategy meetings each year.
 We announce meetings on our events calendar page, through our email listserv and through those listservs maintained by our colleagues.